tyler46/tweetmark/README.md

 Tweemark
 =========

-Manage twitter favorites as read them later.
+Manage twitter favorites as bookmarks to read them later.